 STEWART: -- because I made it.

 MADDOW: But then what do you do with the noise?
 Like, what do you do with Second Amendment remedies?
 With the Koran-burning pastor?
-With the - - you know, the terror babies?
-Do you—if you don‘t cover it, it doesn‘t go away.
+With the—you know, the terror babies?
+If you don‘t cover it, it doesn‘t go away.

 STEWART: How did FOX delegitimize media?
 By just relentlessly—